crocken/crocken.github.io/pages/why-hyku.md

 ## Omeka vs Hyku {#omeka-hyku}

 If you're looking to build an online exhibition or digital humanities project, <a href="https://omeka.org/news/2010/09/21/omeka-and-peers/">Omeka is a wonderful tool</a>.
-If you're looking to build an institutional repository or digital collections system, you are better served by the Fedora-backed Hyku.
+If you're looking to build an institutional repository or digital collections system, you might be better served by the Fedora/Solr/Blacklight-backed Hyku.

 ## Hyku vs Hyrax {#hyku-hyrax}